 The Southeast (Alabama, Florida, Georgia, North Carolina, South Carolina, and Tennessee) is a leader in EV manufacturing investment and job creation, accounting for at least 14% of the passenger EV manufacturing jobs while representing 18% of the U.S. population.
 Additionally, despite overall US auto sales increasing only 3% last year, electric vehicle sales in the Southeast jumped 48%.

 The future of transportation is electric, and the implications will be felt in nearly every industry.
 As it becomes clearer that we are on the cusp of a massive change, companies must work together to reskill and retrain their employees to ensure they have the skills they need to thrive in their future roles.

 With electrified vehicles poised to make up a larger portion of the vehicle market, it is critical that new models be built and services provided to serve this emerging industry.
 The EV market is growing rapidly and changing how we think about mobility.
 However, there are a number of things companies can do today as we prepare for tomorrow.

 The key to surviving this major industry shift is reskilling, investing in the current workforce, and attracting employees with the skills that will be desirable in the future.
 The sooner these initiatives begin, the easier the transition will be over the next decade.

-Check out the infographic linked below to learn about the Electric Vehicle Landscape in the Southeast.
+Check out the Electric Vehicle Landscape infographic to learn more about EV’s in the Southeast.